 Note: This information is available only in printers that are in a Managed (Changed) state.
-For more information, see "Understanding printer life cycle states" on page 42.
+For more information, see "Understanding printer life cycle states" on page 43.

-- Printer Credentials-The credentials used in the configuration assigned to the printer. - Default Printer Certificate-The properties of the printer certificate.
+- Printer Credentials-The credentials used in the configuration assigned to the printer.

+- Printer Certificate-The properties of the following printer certificates:

+- Default

+- HTTPS

+- 802.1x

+- IPSec

-- This information is available only in some printer models. - An Expiring Soon validity status indicates that the certificate expires within 30 days. - Configuration Properties-The properties of the configuration assigned to the printer. - Active Alerts-The printer alerts that are waiting to be cleared. - Assigned Events-The events assigned to the printer.
+- This information is available only in some printer models. - An Expiring Soon validity status indicates the expiry date, as set in the Certificate Authority section under System Configuration. - Configuration Properties-The properties of the configuration assigned to the printer. - Active Alerts-The printer alerts that are waiting to be cleared. - Assigned Events-The events assigned to the printer.